Meet the artist: Georgie Harrison Part Two

 What do you listen to while painting?

-Georgie listens to inspiring podcasts like The Diary of a CEO and Happy Place to stay motivated and mindful while creating.
+Georgie listens to inspiring podcasts such as The Diary of a CEO and Happy Place to stay motivated and mindful while creating.

 You can unsubscribe at any time